Chancellor Merkel’s CDU party to elect new leader in April

 There are three favorites to succeed her — former parliamentary group leader Friedrich Merz, Armin Laschet, the governor of Germany’s most populous state, North Rhine-Westphalia and Health Minister Jens Spahn.

-None of the three men has yet officially declared his candidacy.
-But a fourth candidate, former environment minister Norbert Roettgen, announced last week that he would seek the CDU leadership.
+Merz planned to officially declare his candidacy Tuesday, while Laschet and Spahn have yet to do so.
+A fourth candidate, former environment minister Norbert Roettgen, announced last week that he would seek the CDU leadership.

 The choice of a new leader will be made at a special party meeting in Berlin on April 25, said Kramp-Karrenbauer.